Stephen Alemais

-Stephen Gavin Alemais (born April 12, 1995) is an American professional baseball shortstop for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+Stephen Gavin Alemais (born April 12, 1995) is an American professional baseball shortstop who is a free agent.
 He played college baseball for three seasons with the Tulane Green Wave, and was drafted in the third round of the 2016 MLB Draft by the Pittsburgh Pirates.
 Alemais played four seasons in the Pittsburgh minor league system and earned attention for his defensive skills.
 However, he was released in 2022 after undergoing multiple shoulder surgeries.

 Early life and amateur career

 Alemais was born in the Bronx, New York to Ernies Alemais and Joan Salcedo.
 His father was a building maintenance worker, but left his job to open a sports complex with batting cages due to his son's interest and talent in baseball.
 Stephen began his high school career at All Hallows High School.
 However, he tore the labrum in his left shoulder on a swing at a high fastball during his junior season, which led him to transfer to the Elev/8 Sports Institute in Florida for his senior year.
 Alemais earned all-state honors in his junior and senior seasons, and all-district, all-city, and all-league honors as a sophomore, junior, and senior.
 He currently holds the All Hallows High School single season hit record.

 Undrafted out of high school in the 2013 MLB draft, Alemais enrolled at Tulane University to play for the Green Wave.
 He began the 2014 season as the team's starting shortstop and leadoff hitter, and initially performed well.
 However, midseason struggles in the plate and in the field spurred interim coach Jake Gautreau to bench Alemais for several games.
 The shortstop's play improved after he was reinserted into the starting lineup.
 He finished the season batting .241 with one home run and 19 RBI, and led the Green Wave with 11 stolen bases and two triples.

 Alemais improved in his sophomore season, batting .312 with 22 RBI and a team-leading 27 stolen bases, which garnered him a spot on the American Athletic Conference All-Second Team and helped Tulane make the NCAA Division I Baseball Championship for the first time since 2008.
 In the summer of 2015, Alemais played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 In 2016, his junior year at Tulane, Alemais slashed .311/.368/.401 with one home run, 28 RBIs, and 19 stolen bases in 53 games, earning American Athletic Conference First Team honors.
 He led the team in batting average, stolen bases, and tied for first in doubles, and a double play he turned against LSU was featured as a highlight on SportsCenter.
 After the season, he was selected in the third round of the 2016 Major League Baseball draft by the Pittsburgh Pirates with the 105th overall pick.